NON-MEATALS, D. Acid, Base and Salt

 Correct Answer: (b) Nitric acid and Hydrochloric acid

-Solution:Aqua regia is an acidic, corrosive and oxidative mixture of three parts concentrated hydrochloric acid (HCl) and one part concentrated nitric acid (HNO3).
+Solution:Aqua regia (Latin for "royal water") is a fuming yellow or red liquid, an acidic, corrosive and oxidative mixture of three parts concentrated hydrochloric acid (HCl) and one part concentrated nitric acid (HNO₃).
 It is called aqua regia because it is one of the few acid mixtures that can dissolve the 'noble' metals – Gold (Au), Platinum (Pt) and Palladium (Pd).

 3. pH value shows the Numeric value of – [M.P.P.C.S.
 (Pre) 1996]